XPO Logistics (NYSE:XPO) Price Target Raised to $170.00

-XPO Logistics (NYSE:XPO) had its price target upped by equities research analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $150.00 to $170.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price target would suggest a potential upside of 17.22% from the stock’s previous close.
+XPO Logistics (NYSE:XPO) had its target price increased by equities research analysts at KeyCorp from $150.00 to $170.00 in a research report issued on Tuesday, Benzinga reports.
+The firm presently has an “overweight” rating on the transportation company’s stock.
+KeyCorp’s price target would suggest a potential upside of 14.73% from the stock’s current price.

-XPO has been the topic of a number of other reports.
-Raymond James lifted their price target on shares of XPO Logistics from $145.00 to $155.00 and gave the stock an “outperform” rating in a research report on Wednesday.
-JPMorgan Chase & Co. lifted their target price on XPO Logistics from $135.00 to $140.00 and gave the stock an “overweight” rating in a report on Friday, February 12th.
-Truist Securities increased their price target on XPO Logistics from $140.00 to $150.00 and gave the stock a “buy” rating in a report on Wednesday, April 21st.
-Susquehanna lifted their price objective on XPO Logistics from $144.00 to $154.00 and gave the company a “positive” rating in a report on Monday, April 19th.
-Finally, Credit Suisse Group increased their target price on XPO Logistics from $159.00 to $164.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Three research analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
-XPO Logistics has a consensus rating of “Buy” and a consensus price target of $147.08.
+A number of other research analysts have also recently issued reports on XPO.
+Truist raised their price objective on XPO Logistics from $140.00 to $150.00 in a research note on Thursday, April 15th.
+Stephens upped their price target on XPO Logistics from $135.00 to $155.00 and gave the stock an “equal weight” rating in a research note on Wednesday, May 5th.
+Zacks Investment Research downgraded XPO Logistics from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, April 21st.
+Raymond James increased their price objective on XPO Logistics from $145.00 to $155.00 and gave the stock an “outperform” rating in a research note on Tuesday.
+Finally, Jefferies Financial Group started coverage on XPO Logistics in a report on Friday, April 30th.
+They issued a “buy” rating and a $162.00 price target for the company.
+Three analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
+XPO Logistics currently has an average rating of “Buy” and a consensus price target of $148.04.

 XPO Logistics, Inc provides supply chain solutions in the United States, rest of North America, France, the United Kingdom, rest of Europe, and internationally.
 The company operates in two segments, Transportation and Logistics.
 The Transportation segment offers less-than-truckload (LTL) services, such as density and day-definite regional, inter-regional, and transcontinental LTL freight services through a network of tractors, trailers, professional drivers, and terminals; and truck brokerage services.